JuliaPlots/MakieGallery.jl/docs/src/index.md

 ## The Ecosystem

 What makes up the Makie Ecosystem? `Makie.jl` is the metapackage for a rich ecosystem, which consists of [`GLMakie.jl`](https://github.com/JuliaPlots/GLMakie.jl), [`CairoMakie.jl`](https://github.com/JuliaPlots/CairoMakie.jl) and [`WGLMakie.jl`](https://github.com/JuliaPlots/WGLMakie.jl) (the backends); [`AbstractPlotting.jl`](https://github.com/JuliaPlots/AbstractPlotting.jl) (the bulk of the package); and [`StatsMakie.jl`](https://github.com/JuliaPlots/StatsMakie.jl) (statistical plotting support, as in [`StatsPlots.jl`](https://github.com/JuliaPlots/StatsPlots.jl)).

+## Getting Help

+If you run into any issues or have questions that you cannot solve on your own by using the help mode in the REPL, here are your options:

+1) Open an issue in this repo or the main [Makie.jl](https://github.com/JuliaPlots/Makie.jl) repo.
+2) Join the [Julia Slack](https://slackinvite.julialang.org) and look for the `#makie` channel.